 Yes.
 You can use Voice Connector to stream SIP-based Media Recording (SIPREC) audio to Amazon Kinesis Video Streams without sending the calls to Voice Connector for SIP trunking.

 Q. How do I stream audio from SIPREC-compatible voice infrastructure?

 Streaming SIPREC audio requires a SIPREC-compatible device such as an IP Private Branch Exchange (PBX), Session Border Controller (SBC), or other voice infrastructure that can send signaling and media to AWS public IP addresses.
 Configure your infrastructure to send SIPREC audio to the Outbound host name of your Voice Connector.
 Learn more about using the Voice Connector SIPREC streaming feature here.

 Q. Can I use Voice Connector for dial-in calling to applications that I build using the Amazon Chime Software Development Kit (SDK)?

 Yes.
 You can use Voice Connector for toll and toll-free dial-in to audio conferences, video conferences, and collaboration sessions in applications that you build with the Amazon Chime SDK.
 Learn more about using Voice Connector with the Amazon Chime SDK here.

 Q. Can I use Amazon CloudWatch with Voice Connector?

 Yes.
-You can use CloudWatch’s familiar operational health dashboards for visibility into Voice Connector calling metrics.
+You can use CloudWatch’s familiar operational health dashboards for voice calling that includes call completion rates and voice quality metrics.
 This enables you to quickly pinpoint problems with your PBX, your session border controller (SBC), your AWS Direct Connect link, the AWS network, or the PSTN.
-Learn more about using a CloudWatch unified operational health dashboard for Voice Connector calls here.
+Learn more about using CloudWatch for a unified operational health view of Voice Connector calls here.